 Ken (Jordan Brodess) arrives for his first day at work, and Rothko immediately drills him for thoughts on the work.
 We eventually learn Ken's easily psychoanalyzed backstory, and Rothko's thoughts on other artists, including contemporaries Jackson Pollock and Willem de Kooning.
-The thought-provoking themes include art vs. commerce, the Apollo/Dionysus discussion from Nietzsche's The Birth of Tragedy and the idea that artists of new movements learn from their predecessors only to kill them off, leading back to an earlier Hamlet reference.
+The thought-provoking themes include art versus commerce, the Apollo/Dionysus discussion from Nietzsche's The Birth of Tragedy and the idea that artists of new movements learn from their predecessors only to kill them off, leading back to an earlier Hamlet reference.
 Here, that's the progression from cubism to abstract expressionism to pop art.
-Or, as the play describes it, "black will swallow the red."
+Or, as the play describes it, "Black will swallow the red."

-Fittingly, the climax is a fascinating scene with the two painting one of the canvasses with the dark-red paint mixture as a classical soundtrack swells.
+Fittingly, the climax is a fascinating scene with the two painting one of the canvasses with the dark-red mixture as a classical soundtrack swells.
 By the end of it, they're emotionally exhausted and splattered with blood-colored paint, as if over a fresh kill.

-To quote Stephen Sondheim, who also created a brilliant portrait of an artist anguishing over his work in Sunday in the Park With George, and to whom Logan dedicates the play Red: "art isn't easy."
+To quote Stephen Sondheim, who also created a brilliant portrait of an artist anguishing over his work in Sunday in the Park With George, and to whom Logan dedicates the play Red: "Art isn't easy."